 Endangered Animals in Croatia

 While Croatia has a long list of protected species, several animals are currently endangered or at some risk of becoming extinct.

 - Mediterranean Monk Seal – This seal was once a fairly common sight around the Croatian coast, but overhunting, pollution, and coastal development have made it endangered.
-It is estimated that less than 600 or 700 individuals are scattered across the entire Mediterranean Sea.
+Less than 600 or 700 individuals inhabit the entire Mediterranean Sea.

 - Olm – This unique snake-like aquatic salamander dwells exclusively in the caves of the Dinaric Alps.
 Unlike many other amphibians, the olm spends nearly its entire life underwater.
 As a result of its very particular environmental requirements, this salamander is highly sensitive to pollution.
 As numbers fall, it is in danger of becoming extinct in Croatia.

 - Eurasian Lynx – A unique subspecies of the common Eurasian lynx that became extinct from Croatia in the early 20th century due to habitat destruction and illegal poaching.
 In the 1970s, it was reintroduced to Slovenia and then spread to Croatia from there.
 A few hundred now remain in the entire Dinaric Alps region.

 - Eurasian Wolf – This subspecies of the gray wolf almost completely disappeared from the region in the 19th and early 20th centuries.
 But after being reintroduced in the 1990s, the wolf has rebounded slightly in the north of the country.

 - Dalmatian Turtle – This subspecies of Hermann’s tortoise is native to the Adriatic coast on the Balkan side.
 Habitat loss, pollution, and poaching endanger it.